TeeAaTeeUu/JSONway/docs/set.md

 ### `{}` - Set multiple values at the same time

 Similarly to `()` syntax, but with `{}` we can set values given as the 3rd parameter.
-Values can be given either as an ordered list, or as an object with the same sub-paths as the keys.
+Values can be given either as an ordered list, or as an object where the keys match the sub-paths.

 ```js
 a{ b, c.d, e[] }